jina-ai/GSoC/README.md

 This project will combine [Jina’s backend](https://github.com/jina-ai/jina/) with external frontend frameworks to create a playground where developers will be able to see the source code and the output it renders.

 #### Expected outcomes
+- An IDE with compatibility with all major browsers (front-end integrated).
+- Blog article about the project and progress.
+- Deep understanding of Jina and DocArray.
+- A hosted website published.

 ### *Project idea 3: Data visualisation in the browser using DocArray*